sergiodguezc/coq-multivariate-rde-solver/README.md

     enriched setting for the category of eiCOFEs in the [`elater.v`](theories/solver/elater.v) file.

-[^3]: The definition of partially contractive in the second argument not mentioned explicitly in the paper, but it is also defined in the formalization, see [`ofe.v`](theories/ofe/ofe.v) `Definition ContractiveSnd`.
+[^3]: The characterization of partially locally contractive functors is currently 'Admmitted' in the formalization, because of the intensional nature of the Coq proof assistant.
+We are currently working on a proof for this lemma.